 In October 2012, Stuart was appointed the first non-European President of the prestigious Comité Maritime International (CMI).
 He has also served on the boards of the Sydney Port Authority and the Sydney Ports Corporation.

 In 2013 and 2014-15, Stuart was listed in Best Lawyers in Australia for shipping and maritime, transportation and insurance.
 In its 2016 and 2017 editions, he was once again recognised in these categories, as well as in alternative dispute resolution and litigation.
 Best Lawyers also named Stuart the Shipping and Maritime Lawyer of the Year in Australia in 2014-15.
-In 2015, Doyle's Guide listed Stuart as a recommended Australian shipping lawyer.
+In 2015, Doyle's Guide listed Stuart as a recommended Australian shipping lawyer, and in 2016, it named him as a leading shipping and maritime lawyer in Australia.

 In addition, Stuart was listed as a recommended lawyer in transport in the Legal 500 Asia Pacific 2015 and 2016 editions.
 He has also been recognised as a leading lawyer in shipping in Chambers and Partners (2013, 2014, 2015 and 2016) and Who's Who Legal Transport 2015.